-At each crossroads issue—including women’s rights, homelessness, gay and lesbian rights, peace and justice, disability rights and others—the church wrestled and reaffirmed this particular commitment to authentic Christian living.
-There exists now a firmly rooted culture of expectation that we will model among Baptists and other Christians a radical form of integrity to our own tradition coupled with openness and relevance to a multi-cultural, inter-faith world.
+We are a Baptist congregation with a rich and unique evolution.
+Throughout our history, Oakhurst has wrestled with and reaffirmed a particular commitment to authentic Christian living.
+We have sought to follow Christ in facing issues of racial integration, women’s rights, homelessness, poverty, 12-step recovery, LGBTQ and marriage-equality rights, peace and non-violent action, disability rights, church hierarchy and other issues of justice.
+There exists now a firmly rooted culture of expectation that we will model among Baptists and other Christians a radical form of integrity to our own tradition, coupled with openness and relevance to a multi-cultural, inter-faith world.

-- The priesthood of all believers
+- The Alliance of Baptists

 - The American Baptist Churches, USA

 - The Association of Welcoming and Affirming Baptists

 - The Baptist Peace Fellowship of North American